wp-plugins/wp-dashboard-notes/readme.txt

 === WP Dashboard Notes ===
 Contributors: sormano
 Donate link: http://www.jeroensormani.com/donate/
-Tags: note, notes, dashboard notes, wordpress notes, admin note, private note, post it, notification, admin notification, collaboration, workflow
+Tags: note, notes, dashboard notes, wordpress notes, admin note, private note, post it, notification, admin notification, collaboratin, workflow
 Requires at least: 3.8
 Tested up to: 3.9.2
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Working with multiple persons on a website?
-Want to create beautiful notes?
+Want to make notes?
 You can do just that with WP Dashboard Notes.
+Create beautiful notes with a nice user experience.

 == Description ==
 Working with multiple persons on a website?
-Want to create beautiful notes?
+Want to make notes?
 You can do just that with WP Dashboard Notes.

-**Features:**
+Create beautiful notes with a nice user experience.

+Features:
 * Colored notes
 * List notes or regular notes
 * Public or private notes
 * Edit on dashboard
 * Add as many notes as you like
 * Drag & drop list items
-* No save button needed!
+* No save button!

-**Getting started**
-First download, install and activate the plugin.
-Go to your admin dashboard.
-Under ‚Screen Options’ (upper right corner) you’ll find a button ‚Add note‚ to create your first note.

 **Feature requests, ratings and donations are welcome and appreciated!**